mycql/yapv/docs/tutorial/README.md

 ...
 ```

-Instead of specifying the **interval** between scale, you can alternatively use the **total** property which will try to attempt and render N number of scales throught the entire axis.
+Instead of specifying the **interval** between scales, you can alternatively use the **total** property which will try to attempt and render N number of scales throughout the entire axis.
 It will do normalization of the scale marks and will try to distribute it evenly based on target total number of scales.

 ```javascript
 ...